 Sony XR77A80KU 77 inch 4K OLED TV

 If you want to go for a large screen size, whilst still saving energy, this flashy Sony model ticks both boxes.
-A new release for 2022, you can enjoy the latest tech including an OLED screen and voice-command control.
-The screen also adjusts to the brightness and darkness of your surroundings - a useful energy saving feature as the screen dims automatically, and the brighter your screen, the more energy your TV consumes.
+Released in 2022, it offers the latest tech including an OLED screen and voice-command control.
+The screen also adjusts to the brightness and darkness of your surroundings - a useful energy-saving feature as the screen dims automatically, and the brighter your screen, the more energy your TV consumes.
 There's also a unique backlight control system which reduces power consumption.

 The sleep timer lets you automatically switch the TV off after a certain time - ideal if you're prone to dozing in front of the telly.